WangWenhao0716/ISC-Track1-Submission/Test/README.md

 python center.py
 ```

 Selective search: We perform selective search and NMS to find the interested parts of an image.
-Note that selective search is very time-consuming, therefore using multi-cores CPUs manually is highly recommended (Sorry for not developing automatically programmes).
+Note that selective search is very time-consuming, therefore using multi-cores CPUs manually is highly recommended.
+Assume that you have a server with more than 100 CPU cores.

 ```
-python selective_search_nms.py
+bash selective_search_nms.sh
 ```

 Detection: We use Yolo-V5 to detect overlay images.
 The related training and test codes and readme are given in ```augmentation/query/yolov5``` Folder.